SAP-samples/btp-cf-cap-multitenant-susaas/README.md

 ## Known Issues
  - Chart destroy issue
-   - **Problem**: Trying to open the Assessments not possible after it is been successfully opened before
+   - **Problem**: Trying to open the Assessments is not possible after it is been successfully opened before
-   - **Issue**: If the charts in the Assessments app have not been rendered because you haven't loaded the object page subsections, some chart related components are not destroyed properly when leaving the Assessments app.
+   - **Issue**: If the charts in the Assessments app have not been rendered because you haven't loaded the object page subsections, some chart-related components are not destroyed properly when leaving the Assessments app.
    - **Workaround**: Refresh the page and open the Assessments app again.
 Open all Object Page Sections at least once before leaving the Assessments app.
-   - **Solution**: Fix to be released in the near future.
+   - **Solution**: Issue fixed by the development team and released in upcoming SAPUI5 version.

 ## How to obtain support